cornell-ece5745/ece5745-S01-front-end/docs/index.md

 The first step is to start access `ecelinux`.
-You can use VS Code for working at the command line, but you will also need to a remote access option that supports Lunix applications with a GUI such as X2Go, MobaXterm, or Mac Terminal with XQuartz.
+You can use VS Code for working at the command line, but you will also need to a remote access option that supports Linux applications with a GUI such as X2Go, MobaXterm, or Mac Terminal with XQuartz.
 Once you are at the `ecelinux` prompt, source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the